Video resources for this article

 Each day, we address a staggering number of technical support issues that are the direct result of drawing corruption.
 Though not a virus per se, corruption in a DWG certainly acts like one, causing poor performance and even the loss of valuable work.

-It's important to note that Land F/X does not cause or spread drawing corruption.
+It's important to note that our software does not cause or spread drawing corruption.
 It's an issue that's inherent to AutoCAD and DWG files.
 We just recognize the imporance of avoiding corruption, so we've engineered our software with the ability to detect and eradicate it.

 What is drawing corruption?
 Find out by visiting our Drawing Corruption Explained page.